scienceforever/HypExpo/README.md

 ### The solution

-We present HypExpo, an adaptive filtering framework with 4 parameters that allow to construct filters of various shapes.
+We present HypExpo, a simple adaptive filtering framework with 4 parameters that allow to construct filters of various shapes.
 The useabilty of particular shapes and parameter optimization issues may be explored by variety of approaches, including assessment of the resulting gene lists in context of functional categories, network patterns etc., and is open to the community for discussion.

 ## Using HypExpo